nebulaeonline/dotArgon2/README.md

 ## Usage

 For general usage, it is recommended to use the encoded string output for password hashing.
 If you do so you can use the built-in verification functions.
 Otherwise, you must re-compute the hash using the same original settings and compare the raw hashes yourself.

+*Important:* salts are required to be at least *8 bytes* in length; this is a requirement of the underlying Argon2 library.

 ```csharp